dianavins/dianavins.github.io/verilog_file_READMEs/overall_files_review.md

-# GOPA - Neuromorphic FPGA Hardware Architecture
+# All Verilog Files Review

 ## Overview